PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 These instructions should be readily extensible to other RPi and flight controller configurations.

 ::: info
-Other common ways to connect RaPi and Pixhawk are:
+Other common ways to connect RPi and Pixhawk are:

 - Ethernet connection between RPi and Pixhawk.
   Pixhawk controllers based on FMUv5x, FMUv6x and later may have an inbuilt Ethernet port.